 Each new year brings many changes and the mortgage industry is no different.
 Lending guidelines change frequently and one of those early-notice changes is the new conforming mortgage loan limits that take effect on January 1 of each year.
-For 2020, the conforming loan limit for a one-unit, single-family home will be $510,400 San Bernardino County, up from $484,350 in 2019.
+For 2024, the conforming loan limit for a one-unit, single-family home will be $766,550 in San Bernardino County, up from $726,200 in 2023.
 This loan limit mirrors most of the country.

-However, many more expensive counties in CA like Los Angeles and San Diego have much higher conforming loan limits, in some cases up to $765,600.
-Keep in mind that higher limits will also apply to a duplex, triplex and fourplex properties.
+However, many more expensive counties in CA like Los Angeles and San Diego have much higher conforming loan limits, in some cases up to $1,149,825.
+Keep in mind that higher limits will also apply to duplex, triplex and fourplex properties.

-Bonus: Borrowers can see the complete county list of California Conforming Loan Limits provided by Bankrate.
+Bonus: Borrowers can see the complete county list of California Conforming Loan Limits here.

 When Do Buyers Need Jumbo Financing?

 Borrowers purchasing more expensive homes in CA will take generally out a jumbo loan.
 A jumbo loan is one where the loan amount exceeds the conforming loan limits listed above.
-As stated, a jumbo loan is a loan amount exceed the prevailing conforming loan limits of $510,400 in most parts of the country.
+As stated, a jumbo loan is a loan amount exceeding the prevailing conforming loan limits of $766,550 in most parts of the country.
 There are also areas where home values and limits are much higher compared to other parts of the country.
-This means a conforming loan limit can be higher in places such as San Francisco compared to homes located in Fontana.
+This means a conforming loan limit can be higher in places such as San Francisco and Los Angeles compared to homes located in Fontana.

 Jumbo loans follow basically the same set of approval guidelines as other mortgage types, but they are slightly more restrictive for approval.
 Most jumbo loans will require a down payment of at least 10% of the sales price of the home.
 However, some new options today also permit finance up to 95% for California buyers.
 Lenders generally provide slightly better terms and flexibility with a 20%+ down payment.